THE BELL

 15. Kerch Airport.

-17. Heliports beyond Primorsky.
+17. Heliports outside Primorsky.

 Gvardeyskoye airfield - Sarabuz

-Aerodrome Yuzhny
+Yuzhny airfield

 Belbek airfield

-The airfield arose in June 1941, after the start of the war, it housed a military fighter aviation regiment.
+The airfield was founded in June 1941; after the start of the war, it housed a military fighter aviation regiment.
 Initially unpaved, after the war it received a concrete runway, but remained exclusively a military fighter airfield.
-In the second half of the 1980s, after M.S.
-Gorbachev came to power, the runway was significantly enlarged and improved, since he used the airfield when traveling to the presidential dacha in Foros.
-It was this that subsequently allowed the use of the airfield for civilian purposes.
+In the second half of the 1980s, after M. S. Gorbachev came to power, the runway was significantly enlarged and improved, since he used the airfield when flying to the presidential dacha in Foros.
+This is what subsequently allowed the airfield to be used for civilian purposes.

 In December 2002, the airport received a license for international air transportation.